-- (1) A voter wishing to obtain a ballot paper, for the purpose of voting, shall produce his or her voters' card to the presiding officer or polling assistant at the table under paragraph (a) of subsection (5) of section 30. - (2) If the presiding officer or polling assistant is satisfied that the voter's name and number indicated in the voter's card correspond to the voter's name and number in the voter's register for the polling station, he or she shall issue a ballot paper to the voter. - (3) Where a person does not have a voter's card but is able to prove to the presiding officer or polling assistant that his or her name or photograph or both is or are on the voter's register, the presiding officer or polling assistant shall issue him or her with a ballot paper. - (4) The presiding officer or polling assistant shall place a tick against the voter's name in the voters' roll for the polling station. - (5) Subject to section 39, a person shall not be permitted to vote at a polling station unless the person's name appears in the voter's roll for that polling station. - (6) A person who contravenes subsection (5) commits an offence and is liable on conviction to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both.
+- (1) A voter wishing to obtain a ballot paper, for the purpose of voting, shall produce his or her voters' card to the presiding officer or polling assistant at the table under paragraph (a) of subsection (5) of section 30. - (2) If the presiding officer or polling assistant is satisfied that the voter's name and number indicated in the voter's card correspond to the voter's name and number in the voter's register for the polling station, he or she shall issue a ballot paper to the voter. - (3) Where a person does not have a voter's card but is able to prove to the presiding officer or polling assistant that his or her name and photograph are on the voter's register, the presiding officer or polling assistant shall issue him or her with a ballot paper;